|Nutritional Guidelines (per serving)|

 Stir in the cooked beans and season to taste with salt, pepper, and a sprig of thyme.

-Simmer until the potatoes are tender and can be pierced easily with the tines of a fork, about 10-15 minutes.
+Simmer until the potatoes are tender and can be pierced easily with the tines of a fork, about 10 to 15 minutes.

 Remove the thyme and discard.